nathanaw/generator-aurelia-vs2015/README.md

 # generator-aurelia-vs2015

-> [Yeoman](http://yeoman.io) generator for adding the Aurelia skelleton to a Visual Studio 2015 ASP.NET 5 project.
+> [Yeoman](http://yeoman.io) generator for adding the Aurelia skeleton to a Visual Studio 2015 ASP.NET 5 project.

 ## Getting Started